thatlq1812/service-2-article/README.md

 ## Dependencies

 **Service Dependencies:**
+- **Redis** must be running for:
+  - Token blacklist validation (prevents logged-out tokens)
+  - **IMPORTANT:** Must be the same Redis instance as User Service
-- User Service must be running for:
+- **User Service** must be running for:
-  - Article creation (JWT validation)
+  - Article creation (JWT validation via User Service)
   - User data enrichment (GetArticle, ListArticles)

 **Graceful Degradation:**
 - If User Service is unavailable, GetArticle returns article with empty user data
 - Article creation will fail (authentication required)
+- If Redis is unavailable, authentication will fail (fail-closed for security)

 ## Troubleshooting